JasonShin/css/README.md

 ### Paddings and Margins

 Paddings and Margins will be organised using ``` scale * baseSpacing ``` approach.
-Advantages of using it include, easier communication and margins and paddings consistency through the apps.
+Advantages of using it include, easier communication and margins and paddings consistency.

 margins implementation:
 ```scss